 - Mac and Cheese.
-Pair this dish with mac and cheese for a meal the entire family will enjoy!
-The Ultimate Creamy Mac & Cheese (4 Ways!) in my cookbook is the absolute best-ever.
+Bacon wrapped chicken breast with cheese is amazing!
+Pair this dish with Instant Pot Mac and Cheese for a meal the entire family will enjoy!
+The Ultimate Creamy Mac & Cheese (4 Ways!) in my cookbook is delicious too.

 - Vegetables.
 Roasted Fingerling Potatoes and Crockpot Carrots would be scrumptious with this chicken.